xiusu/NAS-Bench-Macro/README.md

 ---

 ## Citation
-If you find that NAS-Bench-201 helps your research, please consider citing it:
+If you find that NAS-Bench-Macro helps your research, please consider citing it:

 ```
 @article{su2021prioritized,